PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Experiments

 \subsection{Implementation Details}

 Adam \cite{Kingma2015} is applied to train our network with $\beta_{1} = 0.9$ and $\beta_{2} = 0.999$.
-We set the initial values $\beta_{0} = 0.0$ and $\gamma_{0} = -3.0$ of the loss function.
+We set the initial values $\beta_{0} = 0.0$ and $\gamma_{0} = -3.0$ of the loss function following MapNet\cite{Brahmbhatt2018} and AtLoc\cite{Wang2020AtLoc:Localization}.
+From our experiment, if we change these values within a short range, the results remain almost the same, which is reasonable since these two parameters are learnable and they will adjust themselves to different values during training phase.
 The learning rate is set to 0.001, and we train 100 epochs on both datasets.
 For baseline image approaches, we also used data augmentation to improve the accuracy of predictions.
-Following the convention of existing works \cite{Kendall2015,Kendall2017,Sattler2019UnderstandingTechnology,Brahmbhatt2018,Wang2020AtLoc:Localization}, we calculate the mean error for outdoor datasets and the median error for indoor datasets.
+Following the convention of existing works \cite{Kendall2015,Kendall2017,Brahmbhatt2018,Wang2020AtLoc:Localization}, we calculate the mean error for outdoor datasets and the median error for indoor datasets.

 The parameter settings of the point cloud encoder is shown in Table~\ref{tab:point_cloud_encoder}.
+For the parameters of point cloud encoder, especially parameters of the set abstraction layers, we employ the parameter settings from PointLoc++ and VoteNet since these settings have been demonstrated effective in point cloud-related tasks for feature extraction.
 In Table~\ref{tab:self_attention_module}, we present the parameter settings of the self-attention module.
 The parameter setting of the group all layers is shown in Table~\ref{tab:group_all_layers}.
 We show the parameter setting of the pose regressor in Table~\ref{tab:pose_regressor}.
+The neural network was trained on 2 NVIDIA TITAN V GPUs on a GPU server with 100 epochs, and it takes around 33 minutes to train the neural network for 1 epoch.
+The batch size is 32, and it consumes around 5.5 G of memory during training.